hzz0024/hzz0024.github.io/_posts/2020/2021-04-23-Polygenic_framework.markdown

 4. check the combined p-value and Spearman's rank correlation coefficient
 5. calculate the C-score metric to quantify redundancy
 6. perform Cochran-Mantel_haenszel (CMH) test to assess the degree of concordance
-7. perform random forest on significant outliers in each contrast (perhaps SNPs with combined p-value < 0.05)
+7. perform random forest on potential outliers in each contrast (perhaps SNPs with combined p-value < 0.05?) or the combined populations.
 8. perform gene annotation for potential candidates

 ---